GabrielaTuma/bikesharing/README.md

-The Checkout Times graph makes it clear that the majority of trips are not longer than 20 minutes
+The Checkout Times graph makes it clear that the majority of trips are not longer than 20 minutes.

 <p align="center">